The Galapagos Islands Tourist Information

 2 of the best known craters are known as Los Gemelos (The Twins) and they are an attraction in themselves with unique vegetation and a variety of bird life.
 A licensed guide will allow you to visit these areas and make the visit a special one full of interesting facts and sightings.

 There are land tour daytrips available from Puerto Ayora and San Cristobal.
 Our experience of these is that the quality varies greatly and many such tours are very disappointing and not good value-for-money.
 We suggest that you aim for a high quality experience.
 This means avoiding the many daytrip providers whose unjustifiable high prices for a low quality experience can lead to disappointment.
-There should never be any reason to be disappointed when in the Galapagos!
+There should never be any reason to be disappointed when on a diving holiday in the Galapagos!

 Dining Out & Nightlife

 You won't be coming to the Galapagos for its nightlife.
 Phat tunes and mad DJ skillz are perhaps better elsewhere than a remote, volcanic wildlife sanctuary.
 Nevertheless you can still throw some shapes should the mood take you at La Panga, a lively dance venue in Puerto Ayora.
 The music is a mixture of Latin and pop and throbs till 03:00 hrs on Friday and Saturday night.